The Ontario Experience at Waterfalls Lodge

 (Photo credit: Lindner Media)

 The Catch and Release Program at Waterfalls Lodge has really helped grow the quality of fishing.
 Any pike over 30 inches, smallmouth over 18 inches, and walleye over 25 inches qualify.
-Just take a photo of your catch next to a ruler and send it to Rob.
-You’ll get a free Waterfalls Lodge Catch and Release shirt and be entered into a drawing to win a free seven-night stay the following year!
+Just take a photo of your catch next to a ruler and send it to the lodge.
+You’ll get a free Waterfalls Lodge Catch and Release item and be entered into a drawing to win a yearly draw for a free seven-night stay the following year!
 I did end up catching a number of smallmouth over 18 inches, which got me qualified.

 After spending a few wonderful days there, we barely scratched the surface of everything you can experience.
 Looking forward to making it back.
 Waterfalls Lodge, “where you come as a guest and leave as a friend.”